 There are many different reasons for this intervention ranging from a diagnostic catheter to coil occlusions and insertion of amplatz devices.
-Most of the care given is the same but some parts of the treatment may differ, your nurse will tell you exactly what will happen to you.
+Most of the care given is the same but some parts of the treatment may differ, your child’s nurse will tell you exactly what will happen to you.

-The medical staff will review you either later the same day or the next morning, after this you should be able to go home.
+The medical staff will review your child either later the same day or the next morning, after this you should be able to go home.
 The nurse will give you discharge information and any medicines you may need to take home to give to your child.

 You will be given a letter to hand in at your GP’s surgery and an outpatients appointment may be arranged and sent to you via post.